PhangsTeam/pjpipe/README.md

 * `nircam_destriping` contains various routines for destriping NIRCAM data
 * `run_nircam_destriping` is a wrapper to run the destriping for one NIRCAM frame

+## MIRI tools

+* `jwst_miri_reprocess` is used to associate OFF and science MIRI exposures and to reprocess the level2 and level3 MIRI data reduction

 ## Data homogenisation tools

 * `jwst_pypherise` uses pypher to produce PSF kernels to convert from JWST to JWST or JWST to gaussian/moffat